 However, each has distinct advantages over the other.
 See how their differences might help you determine how much of each you want.

-The other important point to keep in mind is that if you’re buying a lot of silver, you’ll probably need to keep the bulk of it in a professional storage account, because it takes up so much space.
-It’s just not practical (or safe) to keep a lot of silver in the house.
+And second, silver takes up a LOT more space.
+So if you plan to buy a lot, you’ll probably need to keep the bulk of it in a professional storage account.
+It’s just not practical, or safe, to keep a lot of silver in the house.

 If your budget is tight or you prefer to invest in smaller amounts over time, gold and silver products are manufactured in partial-ounce increments.